 How do teachers handle late work?

-Teachers are responsible for setting their individual late work policies and for due dates, and teachers wish to provide firm accountability for your student.
+Teachers are responsible for setting their individual late work policies and for due dates while hoping to provide firm accountability for your student.
 If a student must miss work due to illness or death in the family, please notify the teacher as soon as possible.
 If the student will miss due to vacation or other school opportunities, please notify the teacher well in advance.
 In order to keep our grading turnaround timely, most teachers do not typically accept or grade late work, but work may be acquired in advance.
-Some teachers are able to drop grades, so checking with the teacher in advance is recommended.

 If your student runs into a technical problem, a screenshot is helpful and should be sent to the teacher immediately.
 Some teachers may require parent verification.